Shahil98/Connect-Your-Neurons/test/Readme.md

 # Test

-Contains test_code.py which is used for testing functions present in python files of the code folder of this repository.
+- Contains test code which is used for testing functions present in python files of this repository.
+- pytest used for unit testing.